MaxIvanyshen/Airline-System-Website/README.md

 ### Getting started
-install Node Js, Express and EJS to your machine
+install Node Js, Express and EJS to your machine cd to the root directory of the project and then to the 'airlineSystem' folder type 'node app.js' to start server go to hhtp://localhost:7000

+### Main server file

+app.js

+### HTML pages
+All the HTML pages are in the airlineSystem/views directory.
+These are ejs files which call partials in ejs to include html in other pages.

+### Static files (Image, CSS)
+All the images and style.css are in the airlineSystem/public directory

+### DB files
+Main file - airlineSystem/airline.db where I loaded tables from sql files /airlineSystem/users.sql, /airlineSystem/transactions.sql, /airlineSystem/prices.sql

 ### General
 In this project I used my Node Js and Express knoledges to create a website for my fictional airline company named UAirlines